PhD in Civil Engineering

 Current position: Senior Lecturer at the National Energy University, Malaysia

-For his achievements, Ming Fai received a Green Talents award in 2015.
-The forum provided an attractive platform for him, giving him the chance to work with German institutions such as the Berlin Centre of Competence for Water (KWB).
-He also started to develop a guideline on sustainable urban environment for Malaysia.
+He started to develop a guideline on sustainable urban environment for Malaysia.
 This guideline aims to protect the hydrological and ecological value of the urban landscape while providing resilient and adaptive measures to deal with flood events.

 2016 Outstanding Young Academician, National Energy University, Malaysia

-2011 National Science Fellowship (NSF) scholarship, Ministry of Science, Technology and Innovation (MOSTI) Malaysia
+2011 National Science Fellowship scholarship of the Ministry of Science, Technology and Innovation, Malaysia

 CV as submitted for the Green Talents award (2015):